Wasdesign-LLC/support/pencilplanner.md

 #### When will ________ feature be available?

-Most feature development on Pencil Planner version 1 has been halted.
+Feature development on Pencil Planner version 1 has been halted.
+Please see this support article: https://pencilplanner.app/support/pro-vs-original/

-For those who aren't aware, we have released a new version of the app [Pencil Planner & Calendar Pro](https://apps.apple.com/us/app/pencil-planner-calendar-pro/id1505638148).
-It is a separate app with a different pricing model.
-However, we are giving anyone who purchased version 1 a discount on Pencil Planner Pro greater than the value of Pencil Planner version 1.
-To learn how to receive that discount, or for more info on why, please visit [this page](https://pencilplanner.app/upgrading-from-v1/)

 #### How can I quickly navigate to a future day?